Viral postings accuse actress Jane Fonda of betraying American POWs in North Vietnam by handing over secret documents to their captors.

 Please take the time to read and forward to as many people as you possibly can.
 It will eventually end up on her computer and she needs to know that "we will never forget".
 Lest we forget...
 "100 years of great women", Jane Fonda should never be considered.

-2013 update: A new variant of this message circulating since mid-2012 contains the additional claim that Jane Fonda has been chosen to play Nancy Reagan in a movie of her life story.
+2013 update: Fonda to play Reagan? - A new variant of this message circulating since mid-2012 contains the additional claim that Jane Fonda has been chosen to play Nancy Reagan in a movie of Reagan's life story.
 This is partly true.
-Fonda was indeed hired to play Nancy Reagan in a theatrical film (The Butler) slated for release in 2013, but the script doesn't focus on Nancy Reagan's life story.
+Fonda was indeed hired to play Nancy Reagan in a theatrical film entitled The Butler), slated for release in 2013, but the script doesn't focus on Reagan.

-2012 update: New versions of this message circulating since 2010 incorrectly claim the above text was authored by Barbara Walters (misspelled "Barbra Walters" in some specimens), and that the person honoring Jane Fonda as a "Woman of the Century" is President Obama.
+2010 update: Barbara Walters named as 'author' of the message - New versions of this message circulating since 2010 incorrectly claim the above text was authored by Barbara Walters (misspelled "Barbra Walters" in some specimens), and that the person honoring Jane Fonda as a "Woman of the Century" is President Obama.
 False on both counts.

 Full analysis: The text above, which began making the email rounds in September 1999 and continues to circulate more than a decade later, purports to reveal heretofore unknown facts about Jane Fonda's anti-war tour of North Vietnam in 1972, during which, as is well known, she actually did pose for photo ops with Communist troops and broadcast anti-American propaganda over Radio Hanoi.